Chawiwat Pramoj: Life

 Chawiwat was formally betrothed to His Royal Highness Prince Gagananga Yukala, son of King Rama IV; however, it subsequently became apparent that the prince maintained a concubinary attachment to Sun Kakkanang Na Ayutthaya.
 In an attempt to enforce the dissolution of this preexisting liaison, Chawiwat’s intercessions were met with refusal.

 In the context of her enmity toward the Grand Palace, Chawiwat established an affiliation with the Front Palace, a political entity engaged in sustained contention with the Grand Palace.
 This alignment culminated in her matrimonial union with Worawat Supakorn, progeny of Pinklao, the viceroy of Siam, thereby situating her within the nexus of the palace’s internecine rivalries.
 Through these connections, Chawiwat became an active participant in the dynastic and political tensions that characterized the contestation between the Grand Palace and the Front Palace.

-In the aftermath of the 1860 bombardment of the Grand Palace, Chawiwat undertook the strategic relocation of valuables and retainers to the Kingdom of Cambodia, accompanied by the royal troupe of Ampha, an eminent performer from the court of King Rama II whose renown was unparalleled within the Siamese ceremonial milieu.
+The account given by her nephew Kukrit Pramoj in his private "gift book" Khrong Kradook Nai Thu (โครงกระดูกในตู้, lit.
+'Skeleton in the Closet') distributed to friends on his 60th birthday in 1971 says this: In the aftermath of the 1860 bombardment of the Grand Palace, Chawiwat undertook the strategic relocation of valuables and retainers to the Kingdom of Cambodia, accompanied by the royal troupe of Ampha, an eminent performer from the court of King Rama II whose renown was unparalleled within the Siamese ceremonial milieu.
 Upon arrival, Chawiwat was accorded marked favor by Norodom of Cambodia, formerly Nak Ong Rajavadi, with whom she shared a childhood association.
 The reception and patronage of Ampha’s ensemble by Chawiwat facilitated the transmission and adaptation of Siamese court performance practices, which subsequently constituted the foundational corpus for the extant royal Cambodian dance tradition.

+Scholar Paul Cravath, who traveled to Cambodia, Thailand, and Laos in the 1970s to study dance, wrote that no Cambodian sources corroborate Kukrit Pramoj’s claim.
+Dance scholar and educator Prumsodun Ok reiterated that no Khmer records corroborate Kukrit’s claim, adding “we know” its untrue from French missionary Charles-Émile Bouillevaux’s 1850’s report during the reign of Ang Duong, predating King Norodom:

+“(...) in the palace of his Majesty Duong, the first of that name, there is a great deal of music and theatre; I have caught a glimpse sometimes, much in spite of myself, of his concubines who simulate battles between the ancient heroes of India.”